 We chatted with Jessica Robertson, of Village Compost Service and Wild Craft Permaculture, about the incredible ways in which she is helping Plant Matter Kitchen achieve a cleaner, greener footprint.

-Every week, Village Compost picks up six 80 L bins from Plant Matter Kitchen—that’s over 150 kg (330 lbs) in waste, all of which is diverted from landfill!
+Every week, Village Compost picks up six 80 L bins from Plant Matter Kitchen—that’s over 150 kg (330 lbs) in waste, all of which is diverted from landfills!

 Village Compost collects green waste (food) and brown waste (carbon) from the eatery, including: paper towels, take out containers (made from recyclable and compostable paper), soil medium from the spouts, food scraps from the kitchen (coffee grinds, rice pulp, and vegetable ends), and unfinished meals from plates.